perseids-project/JackSON/APP.md

 	<http://localhost:4567/data/rdf/ld> <http://xmlns.com/foaf/0.1/homepage> "http://manuel.surly.org/"
 	<http://localhost:4567/data/rdf/ld> <http://xmlns.com/foaf/0.1/name> "Manuel Surly"

 "extra" values will not be searchable by SPARQL, but can be retrieved pretty easily.
 Since the subject of each triple is a URL to the RDF's source JSON-LD file, making a GET request to **http://localhost:4567/data/rdf/ld** will allow you to retrieve any "extra" properties not accessible in RDF.

 You may be wondering why you would ever retrieve source JSON-LD.
 Why not just use RDF returned by SPARQL queries?
-The answer is, "You'll eventually need to make a list."
+The answer is, "You'll eventually need a list."

 ### RDF and Lists
 RDF can't easily preserve the sequence of items in a list, which can cause a lot of frustration.

 For example pretend we are building a job application system.
 We want to store an applicant's last three employers in chronological order.